 In 2003, I interviewed Christopher Smith, the grandson of Christopher Columbus Smith, the founder of the Chris-Craft Corporation, to learn more about how and why this purchase was ever made by a traditional wooden boat company.
 Here is what he had to say with some minor editing:

 Smith had most of the information right, according to company documents.
-On December 10, 1957, management, manufacturing and sales department heads decided to discontinue the manufacture of 15′ Lake ‘n Sea Pleasure Runabouts.
+On December 10, 1957, management, manufacturing and sales department heads decided to discontinue the manufacture of 15-ft Lake ‘n Sea Pleasure Runabouts.
 The next day Wayne Pickell announced the decision to the company’s network of 165 domestic and international Lake ‘n Sea dealers citing that “the manufacture and selling of fiber glass boats at this time is not our forte.”
 At that time 40 completed boats were in the Pompano Beach, Florida plant and 11 in the Algonac, Michigan plant and dealers were encouraged to contact division representative Gill Gundlach with any questions.
 In addition, parts to make the boat line were also at the corporation’s Salisbury, Maryland plant in addition to the other two, including a deck mold for a utility model, according to a later sales contract inventory.
 This deck mold might have been from the Lakensea Boat Corporation purchase since that company did offer a utility model but not Chris-Craft.
 This memo was excitedly shared with John Parsons by Ray Darrow a local Lake ‘n Sea boat dealer.
-By December 17, John Parsons had agreed to purchase the line to add to an earlier, simpler designed boat line of 12′, 14′, 16′, and 19’ runabouts purchased from Hilman Barger’s Custom Molded Fiberglass Products Company of Arizona.
-The Barger- designed line was established in 1957 to help reemploy at least some of the 400 Parsons Corporation workers left jobless in their Traverse City Michigan plant after defense contracts were reduced in size.
+By December 17, John Parsons had agreed to purchase the line to add to an earlier, simpler designed five-boat line of 12-ft, 14-ft, 16-ft, and 19-ft runabouts purchased from Hilman Barger’s Oxford, Michigan-based Custom Molded Fiberglass Products Company, formerly of Arizona.
+The Barger-designed line was established in 1957 to help reemploy at least some of the 400 Parsons Corporation workers left jobless in their Traverse City Michigan plant after government defense contracts were reduced in size.

 Parsons Corporation purchased the Lake ‘n Sea brand, molds, and six new boats from the Chris-Craft Lake ‘n Sea Boat Division for the selling price of $17,932.92 on January 7, 1958.
 A week later Chris-Craft issued a sales bulletin to the public announcing that remaining Chris-Craft branded boats with hulls in colors like sunrise pink, seafoam green, and yellow chartreuse were available for purchase for $416.00 F.O.B. (free on board) from the Pompano Beach plant instead of the original $755.00.
 Chris-Craft had already purchased national advertising until March 1958.
 Parsons Corporation was more than pleased to receive the extra boost in free advertising until their marketing department got out their marketing materials.

-In early 1958, the Aircraft Division of Parsons Corporation of Traverse City, Michigan began producing the same Pleasure Runabout style, along with the existing Barger-designed but with much more skill than Chris-Craft, which it had gained from working with reinforced fiberglass to make helicopter rotor blades and Barger-designed boats.
+In early 1958, the Aircraft Division of Parsons Corporation of Traverse City, Michigan began producing the same 15-ft Pleasure Runabout style, along with the existing five-boat Barger-designed line but with much more skill than Chris-Craft, which it had gained from working with reinforced fiberglass to make helicopter rotor blades and Barger-designed boats.
 The Special Products Division took over production in the spring of 1958 before finally becoming Lake ‘n Sea Division midyear.
-The Barger line would remain until leaving in late 1958.
+The Barger line remained until leaving in August 1958.